 Along with the castle, most probably at the end of the 13th century, brick fortifications of the town began to be built, replacing the former earth and wooden fortifications.
 The source mentions confirm their extension in the fifteenth century to the outer, second ring of walls.
 The great defensive values of the castle and the town was confirmed by the unsuccessful attempt of conquer by the Hussites in 1428 and the failed attack of the army of Matthias Corvinus in 1470.

 In 1459, the Kłodzko land became an independent county and belonged to Podebrady family.
 A year later, George from Podebrady approved all the privileges of the town, thanks to which Kłodzko remained loyal to him during the wars with Catholics, even when in 1467 when the Pope put an anathema on town.
-In the years 1557-1560, the Kłodzko castle was extended by enlarging the outer ward and giving the renaissance lookout to residential parts.
-In 1622, it was destroyed by the imperial army, and at the end of the seventeenth and eighteenth centuries, the medieval castle was completely rebuilt into an early modern bastion stronghold.
-In the 19th century, the demolition of the town walls was also begun.
+Thanks to George‘s efforts, after the fire of 1469, the fortifications were renovated and modernized, during which among others gates received new gatehouses.

 There is no data to reproduce original appearance of the castle.
 According to the Czech chronicler Cosmas of Prague at the turn of the 11th and 12th century, there was a stone palas on the castle hill.
 The remaining buildings and fortifications were probably wooden and earth.
 Later in the Middle Ages, the castle was an irregular defensive complex, closely connected to the town’s fortifications, with numerous secular and sacred buildings, courtyards and accompanying buildings.
 It is known that it consisted of an upper and a lower part (an outer bailey), separated by a wall and a moat.
 The entrance to the castle was placed in the massive four-sided gate tower visible in the drawing of M.Merian.
 The upper part reportedly had three courtyards.
-In the last quarter of the fifteenth century, on one of them a two-nave Green Hall was erected, decorated with paintings with floral motifs, used on the occasion of important audiences and ceremonies.
+In the last quarter of the fifteenth century, on one of them a two-aisle Green Hall was erected, decorated with paintings with floral motifs, used on the occasion of important audiences and ceremonies.
 In the upper castle there was also a chapel, probably under the invocation of the Blessed Virgin Mary and at least two quadrilateral towers, depicted on a 16th century veduta.

 Frydrych B., Oniszczuk-Awiżeń K., Kłodzko w średniowieczu, Kłodzko 2009.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

 Przyłęcki M., Mury obronne miast Dolnego Śląska, Wrocław 1970.